 - Jackson Pollock has broken the ice. (his comment on Pollock’s drip paintings, first shown at Betty Parsons gallery, 1948, fh)

 * Willem de Kooning, source of his artist quotes on painting art and life: “Abstract Expressionism”, David Anfam, Thames and Hudson Ltd London, 1990, p.
-130 (American Dutch-born artist, famous for his gesture paintings like ‘Woman’ and ‘Excavation’; biography facts at the bottom)
+130.

 - The texture of experience is prior to everything else. (a remark he made in 1948, in the period of making his painting ‘Excavation’, fh)

 * Willem de Kooning, source of his artist quotes on painting art and life: “Abstract Expressionism”, David Anfam, Thames and Hudson Ltd London, 1990, p.
-150 (American Dutch-born artist, famous for his gesture paintings like ‘Woman’ and ‘Excavation’; biography facts at the bottom)
+150.

 - When, about fifteen years ago, I walked into Arshile’s (Arshile Gorky ,fh) studio for the first time, the atmosphere was so beautiful that I got a little dizzy and when I came to, I was bright enough to take the hint immediately.
 If the bookkeepers think it necessary to make sure of where things and people came from, well then, I came from 36 Union Square (address of the studio of Gorky, that time, fh)… …I am glad that it is about impossible to get away from his powerful influence.